agrasth/maven-project/README.md

 **In `pom.xml` and `settings.xml`:**
 - `YOUR_REPO_NAME` - Your repository name (e.g., `myproject`)
-- `YOUR_ARTIFACTORY_URL` - Your Artifactory URL (e.g., `https://mycompany.jfrog.io/artifactory`)
 - `YOUR_USERNAME` - Your Artifactory username
 - `YOUR_PASSWORD` - Your Artifactory password

+**Note:** This project is preconfigured to use `https://ecosysjfrog.jfrog.io/artifactory`

 ### 2. Required Artifactory Repositories

-Create these repositories in your Artifactory instance:
+Create these repositories in https://ecosysjfrog.jfrog.io/:
 - `YOUR_REPO_NAME-flex-local` - Local repository for releases
 - `YOUR_REPO_NAME-flex-virtual` - Virtual repository (includes local + Maven Central)